The burner

-lance consists of two concentric tubes, a one-piece nozzle and a sealing nut.
+consists of two concentric tubes, a one-piece nozzle and a sealing nut.
+The

-The media supplies are arranged so that the steam is supplied down the center
+media supplies are arranged so that the steam is supplied down the centre tube

 completely isolated from the oil space.